Fiono11/decentralized_threshold_signing_service/README.md

    - Verify you see: "✓ Threshold key generated successfully"
    - The threshold public key will be displayed in SS58 format in the UI
    - Both peers should generate the same threshold public key
+   - The threshold public key is cached in the browser storage and can be reused for the threshold signing

 #### Part 2: Threshold Signing